 They typically occur in adults and sometimes during the teenage years.

-- Big or small toe leans towards the rest of the toes
+- The big or small toe leans towards the rest of the toes

 - Thickened skin at the base of the misaligned toe

-- Bony protrusion at the base of the toe joint
+- A bony protrusion at the base of the toe joint

 - Protrusion sometimes swells